FrancoisDtm/Epita-Container/README.md

 ## Installed packages 📦

-The list of all packages can be found in the `packages` file.

 If you think a package is missing, please create an issue.
-We will be more than happy to discuss and to add it to 😉
+We will be more than happy to discuss and to add it to the container 😉